 A major is a set of courses in a student's declared area of primary academic study that, when accompanied by appropriate supporting courses, leads to a degree.
 The master's degree is based on a minimum of 36 graduate semester credit hours in the area of study.
 The baccalaureate degree is based on a minimum of 120 semester hours of credit.
 An associate degree has a minimum of 60 semester hours of credit.
+All undergraduate degrees, except the Associate in Applied Science, require a minimum of 41 hours of required courses in English, literature, mathematics, science, history, and the arts.

 Majors are recorded on the student's permanent record.
 The requirements for a major specified in the Bulletin are in effect at the time of the student's initial continuous enrollment at Rogers State University or an Oklahoma educational institution governed by the Oklahoma State Regents for Higher Education.